 Limited Access Site

-This service is used when the freight is being pick up or delivered to a difficult to access location or as the name says it, has limited access.
-Not all carriers deliver to limited access locations.
+This service is used when the freight is being picked up or delivered to a difficult-to-access location or as the name says it, has limited access.
+Not all carriers deliver to limited-access locations.

 This includes but is not limited to the following: